Last Updated on

 It is more important to focus on building a name that will resonate.
 You want something that will create powerful brand recognition among visitors.
-Instead of using keywords, make an association between your brand and your business.
+Instead of using keywords, you can make an association between your brand and your business.

 The first thing to bear in mind when choosing domain name extensions is that the suffix at the end of the domain name is going to factor into the process.
 Some schools of thought say you should favor “.com” name extensions.
 These, they reason, are the most recognizable and trusted.
 They will gain you more visitors and more respect.

 Others feel that the competition for securing a good “.com” is too stiff.
 They also argue that making sure the top level domain “works” for your business is important.
 If you feel the same, you can try using one of the many other TLDs available.